 - 1. Remove the accessory drive cover plate and gasket. - 2.
 Install the accessory on the supplied pad in accordance with the aircraft manufacturer's instructions.
-Refer to Table A-3 or A-4 in Appendix A. - 3.
+Refer to Table A-3 in Appendix A. - 3.
 If necessary, install the propeller governor; use the manufacturer's supplied gasket and hardware.
-Refer to Table A-3 or A-4 in Appendix A. - 4.
-Install the alternator per airframe manufacturer's instructions.
+Refer to Table A-3 in Appendix A. - 4.
+Install the alternator or dual alternators (specified in Appendix A) per airframe manufacturer's instructions.